 The Knob: This bloody thing has a mind of its own sometimes.
 The fact that it’s omnidirectional can cause trouble, the up/down and left/right are in a “x” configuration vs a “cross”.

-Clamping: Depending on the size of your head these can either be extremely comfortable over long periods of time, or it’ll feel like you head is in a vice.
-If you wear glasses/sunglasses you will definitely notice the pinch.
+Clamping: Depending on the size of your head these can either be extremely comfortable over long periods of time, or it’ll feel like your head is in a vise.
+If you wear glasses/sunglasses, you will definitely notice the pinch.

 Pairing: Sometimes they connect automatically when you turn them on.
 Sometimes they don’t. #firstworldproblems.